orhun/kmon/README.md

 **kmon** provides a [text-based user interface](https://en.wikipedia.org/wiki/Text-based_user_interface) for managing the Linux kernel modules and monitoring the kernel activities.
 By managing, it means loading, unloading, blacklisting and showing the information of a module.
 These updates in the kernel modules, logs about the hardware and other kernel messages can be tracked with the real-time activity monitor in kmon.
 Since the usage of different tools like [dmesg](https://en.wikipedia.org/wiki/Dmesg) and [kmod](https://www.linux.org/docs/man8/kmod.html) are required for these tasks in Linux, kmon aims to gather them in a single terminal window and facilitate the usage as much as possible while preserving the functionality.

+kmon is written in [Rust](https://www.rust-lang.org/) and uses [tui-rs](https://github.com/fdehau/tui-rs) and [termion](https://github.com/redox-os/termion) libraries for its text-based user interface.

 ## Installation

 ### Cargo